Snger/brings-Mac-best-features-to-Windows/step-by-step.md

 ### Android Studio
 > choco install -y jdk8
 > file - Settings - Install JetBrain plugin - IdeaVim
+> enable VT-x in BIOS
+> - Power on/Reboot the machine and open the BIOS (as per Step 1).
+> - Open the Processor submenu The processor settings menu may be hidden in the Chipset, Advanced CPU Configuration or Northbridge.
+> - Enable Intel Virtualization Technology (also known as Intel VT-x) or AMD-V depending on the brand of the processor.
+The virtualization extensions may be labelled Virtualization Extensions, Vanderpool or various other names depending on the OEM and system BIOS.
+> - Select Save & Exit.

 ### sublime text 3